Discourse on Inequality: Argument

 Natural man's anthropological distinction (from the animal kingdom) is based on his capacity for "perfectibility" and innate sense of his freedom.
 The former, although translated as "perfectibility," has nothing to do with a drive for perfection or excellence, which might confuse it with virtue ethics.
 Instead, perfectibility describes how humans can learn by observing others.
-Since human being lacks reason, this is not a discursive reasoning, but more akin to the neurological account of mirror neurons.
 Human freedom does not mean the capacity to choose, which would require reason, but instead the ability to refrain from instinct.
 Only with such a capacity can humans acquire new habits and practices.

 The most important feature of Rousseau's natural man is that he lacks reason, in contrast to most of the Western intellectual tradition.
 Rousseau claims natural man does not possess reason or language (in which reason's generation is rooted) or society—and these three things are mutually-conditioning, such that none can come into being without the others.

 Rousseau's natural man significantly differs from, and is a response to, that of Hobbes; Rousseau says as much at various points throughout his work.
 He thinks that Hobbes conflates human being in the state of nature with human being in civil society.
 Unlike Hobbes's natural man, Rousseau's is not motivated by fear of death because he cannot conceive of that end; thus fear of death already suggests a movement out of the state of nature.
 Also, this natural man, unlike Hobbes's, is not in constant state of fear and anxiety.
 Rousseau's natural man possesses a few qualities that allow him to distinguish himself from the animals over a long period of time.

 The process by which natural man becomes civilized is uncertain in the Discourse, but it could have had two or three different causes.
 The most likely causes are environmental, such that humans came into closer proximity and began cohabitation, which in turn facilitated the development of reason and language.
 Equally, human "perfectibility" could explain this change in the nature of the human being.
 Rousseau is not really interested in explaining the development, but acknowledges its complexity.